Signals of eV-scale sterile neutrino at long baseline neutrino experiments: Impact of eV-scale sterile neutrino at the probability level

-Turning on matter effect destroys the nice feature of the equality of probability differences corresponding to $CP$ and $T$ violation so, Eq.~\eqref{eqn6} and Eq.~\eqref{eqn7} do not hold.
-It means that matter gives rise the effects which are different from the effects induced by $\delta_{13}$ (so called intrinsic effect).
-We will refer to these matter induced effects as fake / extrinsic.
-When neutrinos propagate through matter, one must look at $CP$ and $T$ violating effects in different appearance channels as well as disappearance channels to conclude whether $CP$ or $T$ violated in the leptonic sector.
+where $\Delta_{ij} = {\Delta m^{2}_{ij} L}/{(4E)}$ (with $i , j = 1, 2, 3$). ${\mathcal{J}}$ is the Jarlskog factor given by ${\mathcal{J}} = s_{13} c_{13}^{2} s_{12} c_{12} s_{23} c_{23} \sin \delta_{13}$ which is rephasing and parameterization independent measure of $CP$ violation~\cite{Jarlskog:1985ht}.
+Thus, Eq.~\eqref{deltap} leads to the following conditions for observability of non-trivial $CP$ and $T$ violating effects, \begin{itemize} \item $\delta_{13}$ $\neq 0^{\circ}$ or $180^{\circ}$ \item $\theta_{ij} \neq 0^{\circ}$ or $90^{\circ}$ \item $\Delta m^{2}_{ij} \neq 0$ \end{itemize} Turning on matter effect destroys the nice feature of the equality of probability differences corresponding to $CP$ and $T$ violation so, Eq.~\eqref{eqn6} and Eq.~\eqref{eqn7} do not hold.
+It means that matter gives rise the effects which are different from the effects induced by $\delta_{13}$ (the so-called intrinsic effect).
+We will refer to these matter induced effects as fake/extrinsic effects.
+When neutrinos propagate through matter, one must look at $CP$ (and $T$) violating effects in different appearance channels as well as disappearance channels to conclude whether $CP$ (or $T$) is violated or conserved in the leptonic sector.

+As we are interested in the question of $CP$ violation effects and in particular the role played by matter, let us take a look at the analytic expressions for $CP$ violating probability differences both in the context of the $(3+0)$ case and $(3+1)$ case.